IG approves AIG Frank Mba’s posting to FCID, Alagbon

 Also posted to head the Maritime department in Lagos is AIG Yekini Ayoku.

 AIG Frank Emeka Mba is an alumnus of the University of Lagos, Akoka, where he obtained his first degree in Law.
 He attended the Nigerian Law School, Abuja and was subsequently called to the Nigerian Bar in 2002.
-He equally attended the University of Dundee, Scotland, United Kingdomin 2005 for his Masters Degree in Law(LLM), graduating with a Distinction.
+He equally attended the University of Dundee, Scotland, United Kingdom in 2005 for his Masters’s Degree in Law(LLM), graduating with Distinction.
 AIG Frank is also an alumnus of the prestigious FBI National Academy, Quantico – Virginia, USA.
-In addition, he holds a Certificate in National and International Security from the Harvard University, USA.
+In addition, he holds a Certificate in National and International Security from Harvard University, USA.
 He is a Member of the National Institute (mni), having successfully

 completed the Senior Executive Course at the National Institute for Policy and Strategic Studies, Kuru Jos in 2022.
 He joined the Nigeria Police Force (NPF) as a cadet officer and was trained at the Nigeria Police Academy, Kano, where he graduated as the best cadet in academics.

-AIG Frank has attended some of the finest Law Enforcement trainings, within and outside Nigeria.
+AIG Frank has attended some of the finest Law Enforcement training, within and outside Nigeria.

 He is a Fellow of the Nigerian Institute of Public Relations (NIPR); Fellow, Chattered Institute of